seankross/the-unix-workbench/docs/07-Nephology.md

 Nephology is the study of clouds.
 Few modern technology concepts (other than maybe data science and artificial intelligence) have been hyped as loudly as "the cloud."
-The cloud is simply a computer which we can access over the interent.
+The cloud is simply a computer which we can access over the internet.
 In this chapter we'll set up a cloud computer and we'll learn the basics of interacting with one.

-To get the most out of the this chapter you're going to need your credit or debit card, or a [PayPal](https://www.paypal.com) account.
+To get the most out of this chapter you're going to need your credit or debit card, or a [PayPal](https://www.paypal.com) account.
 We're going to be using [DigitalOcean](https://m.do.co/c/530d6cfa2b37), a company which we can rent cloud computers from.
-Throughout this chapter I might refer to cloud computers as **servers** (computers connected to the internet) or as **droplets**, which a marketing term DigitalOcean uses to refer to their servers (a droplet is *not* a technical term).
+Throughout this chapter I might refer to cloud computers as **servers** (computers connected to the internet) or as **droplets**, which is a marketing term DigitalOcean uses to refer to their servers (a droplet is *not* a technical term).
 Renting from DigitalOcean won't cost you any money since I'm giving you a coupon for two free months of service!
 There are several companies that offer similar services compared to